 Shiloh National Military Park and Corinth - Today the Battle of Shiloh is commemorated on the National Military Park of the same name, established in 1894, with the recent addition of the Interpretive Center at Corinth, Mississippi to the parks confines and orientation.
 The new visitor center there is the stepping off points for the history of the Civil War in that area.
 Its an exciting time in Corinth as the National Park Service is involved in a full campaign to interpret and expand the Corinth unit with additional lands and interpretation.

 Battle Anniversay Weekend - Each year, surrounding the anniversary dates of the battle, April 6 and 7, Shiloh National Military Park holds a special event with Civil War reenactors, living history displays, and special walks and talks about the battle and civilian life around Shiloh in 1862.
-This should culminate in a large celebration in 2012 during the 150th anniversay of the battle, as plans are being made at most Civil War sites across the nation to commemorate the war during this special anniversary.

 1. Take the park auto tour.
 There are fourteen park tour sites, starting at the Shiloh Visitor Center.
 It can be followed along by an 86 minutes audio that can be purchased at the bookstore.